Wilson loops on the Coulomb branch of $N=4$ super-Yang-Mills: Circular Wilson loop

 This result, along with (\ref{z0/R-new}), (\ref{z0/R-new}), (\ref{v-j-elliptic}) and (\ref{j-string-action-elliptic}) expresses the string action as a function of the radius (or the ratio $z_0/R$) and the angle $\phi $ in a parametric form.

 The solution has roughly the same structure as the minimal surface with $j=0$.
 In some range of parameters the solution has two branches.
 This range changes with the angle as illustrated in fig.~\ref{Area}.
 The area of the connected minimal surface always crosses $-1$, undergoing the Gross-Ooguri transition.
+However, at non-zero $j$ the swallow-tail feature where the stable and unstable branches meet is rounded up.
 The transition occurs for smaller $z_0/R$ (larger radii of the circle) with growing $j$.
 This behavior is intuitively clear.
 The larger $j$ correspond to larger angles moving the contour away from the brane in the full $AdS_5\times S^5$ geometry.
 For keeping ten-dimensional distance constant the radial $AdS_5$ separation $z_0/R$ should be effectively smaller.

 For large enough angular separation the connected surface does not even exist.
 On the region of integration in (\ref{phi-int}),

 Hence,